AviatrixSystems/Docs/HowTos/spokegw_external.rst

     The Attach Spoke Gateway page opens.

     Now that you've created the spoke gateway, you can connect it to the external device (device in an on-prem network).
-In this case, you will build a site-to-cloud (S2C) IPsec BGP connection.
+In this case, you will build a site-to-cloud (S2C) BGP over IPsec connection.

 Step 2: Create the S2C BGP Tunnel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~